 - 3.7+ GPA recommended

-- intentions to continue to study the language after the Boren year
+- a plan for continuing to study the language after the Boren year

 - applying to a Study Abroad program that meets Mount Holyoke College standards in a country outside of Western Europe, Canada, Australia, or New Zealand (application to program is a separate process)